danday74/replace-last/README.md

 Jesus, King of Kings (**first**) put himself **last** - paying the death penalty for your wrongdoing - by willingly dying on the cross for you in your place.

+He didn't do this because you loved Him.
+He did this even though you didn't love Him.
+He did this in the midst of all your hatred, your lust and worst of all, your apathy!

 The nails never held him there, His love for you did!
-He commands men everywhere to repent and offers forgiveness for all those that believe!
+He commands men everywhere to repent and offers forgiveness for all them that believe!